-Average rates nationwide for 30-year fixed and 15-year fixed refinances both slid down.
-Meanwhile, the average rate on 10-year fixed refis also receded.
+The average rates for 30-year fixed and 15-year fixed refinances both decreased.
+Meanwhile, the average rate on 10-year fixed refis were unchanged.

 30-year fixed refinance

-The average 30-year fixed-refinance rate is 4.21 percent, down 10 basis points over the last week.
-A month ago, the average rate on a 30-year fixed refinance was higher, at 4.34 percent.
+The average 30-year fixed-refinance rate is 4.42 percent, down 2 basis points since the same time last week.
+A month ago, the average rate on a 30-year fixed refinance was lower, at 4.25 percent.

 15-year fixed refinance

-The 15-year fixed refi average rate is now 3.53 percent, down 10 basis points over the last week.
+The average rate for a 15-year fixed refi is 3.83 percent, down 2 basis points over the last week.

-Monthly payments on a 15-year fixed refinance at that rate will cost around $716 per $100,000 borrowed.
-The bigger payment may be a little harder to find room for in your monthly budget than a 30-year mortgage payment would, but it comes with some big advantages: You’ll come out thousands of dollars ahead over the life of the loan in total interest paid and build equity much faster.
+Monthly payments on a 15-year fixed refinance at that rate will cost around $733 per $100,000 borrowed.
+That’s clearly much higher than the monthly payment would be on a 30-year mortgage at that rate, but it comes with some big advantages: You’ll save thousands of dollars over the life of the loan in total interest paid and build equity much more rapidly.

 10-year fixed refinance

-The average rate for a 10-year fixed-refinance loan is 3.49 percent, down 11 basis points over the last seven days.
+The average rate for a 10-year fixed-refinance loan is 3.74 percent, unchanged from a week ago.

-Monthly payments on a 10-year fixed-rate refi at 3.49 percent would cost $993.55 per month for every $100,000 you borrow.
-If you can manage that substantial monthly payment, you’ll enjoy even more interest cost savings than you would with a 15-year term.
+Monthly payments on a 10-year fixed-rate refi at 3.74 percent would cost $1,000.14 per month for every $100,000 you borrow.
+That’s a lot more than the monthly payment on even a 15-year refinance, but in return you’ll pay even less in interest than you would with a 15-year term.